Skip to main content Skip to search

 Thursday March 21 Ta‘anit Esther, No Classes

-Sunday March 24 Purim, No Classes
+Sunday March 24 Purim

 Wednesday March 27 Preferred date for applications to the Masters Program for Fall 2024 admission, including all supporting documents, by applicants and current students requesting scholarships and fellowships.
 Late applications will be considered, but priority in the granting of financial aid will be given to those who file by this date.